Towards a Better Understanding of (Partial Weighted) MaxSAT Proof Systems: MaxSAT resolution-based Proof Systems

 Because each derivation is independent of the other, they can be done one after another, aggregating all the empty clauses, which produces

 which is a refutation of $\mathit{SPHP}^1$.
 Observe that each pigeon proof has length $O(m)$ and each hole proof has length $O(m^2)$.
 Therefore, the length of the refutation is $O(m^3)$. \end{proof}

-\begin{property} There is no polynomial \textbf{Res} refutation of $SPHP^0$. \end{property} \begin{proof} \textbf{Res} cannot produce polynomial refutations for $SPHP^0$ because the resolution rule cannot be applied to the empty clause $(\Box, w)$, so it must remain unaltered during any derivation.
+\begin{property} There is no polynomial size \textbf{Res} refutation of $SPHP^0$. \end{property} \begin{proof} \textbf{Res} cannot produce a polynomial size refutation for $SPHP^0$ because the resolution rule cannot be applied to the empty clause $(\Box, w)$, so it must remain unaltered during any derivation.
 If \textbf{Res} could refute $\mathit{SPHP^0}$ in polynomial time it would also refute $\mathit{SPHP}$ in polynomial time, which is not the case~\cite{DBLP:journals/ai/BonetLM07}. \end{proof}